What is Growth Marketing? Growth Marketing Approaches and Elements

 1. Growth Strategy

 Growth marketing strategy is perhaps the most crucial and critical process among these elements or components.
-In order to build the strategy, you should either include an expert in your team who has experience in this field and has developed and implemented growth strategies before, and you must convey your business model, product and goals correctly and make a good roadmap.
-Or you should get support from Growth Marketing consultancy companies like Arvech.
+To build the strategy, you should include an expert in your team who has experience in this field and has developed and implemented growth strategies before.
+You must correctly convey your business model, product and goals and make a good roadmap.
+You can also get support from growth marketing consultancy companies like Arvech.
 Since this leg is the most important part of your investment among these elements, you should make the right decision as much as possible and proceed with a plan that your teams agree on, such as sales, product, business development and finance.
-Do not forget that the growth marketing strategy will be a structure that not only for your marketing unit but also for all your company and units will be involved, followed and implemented.
+Do not forget that the growth marketing strategy will be a structure for your marketing unit and all your company and units will be involved, followed and implemented.

 2. Situation Analysis, Resource and Team Building

-After the growth marketing strategy building, you will actually have a roadmap and hundreds of tasks and actions that you need to do and implement.
-So how will you execute or implement them alone or with your existing team?
+After building the growth marketing strategy, you will actually have a roadmap and hundreds of tasks and actions that you need to complete and implement.
+So, how will you execute or implement them alone or with your existing team?

 First of all, we can suggest that the main topics that should be implemented in the strategy should be determined and divided into small silos.
-For example, in the field of email marketing, you need to prepare appropriate flows for your brand.
+For example, you need to prepare appropriate flows for your brand in email marketing.
 Here, there is work to be done in more than one sub-title.
-Determining the tool you will use for email marketing, purchasing it (of course you can use it for free), making the necessary installations in this tool, creating formats and templates suitable for your own brand identity, and creating the content of the email campaign or flow, preparing the images you will use in the campaigns, creating your email database, You get a long list of tasks such as segmenting, listing, tagging, drawing and testing your email sequences.
+Determining the tool you will use for email marketing, purchasing it (of course, you can use it for free), making the necessary installations in this tool, creating formats and templates suitable for your own brand identity, and creating the content of the email campaign or flow, preparing the images you will use in the campaigns, creating your email database, You get a long list of tasks such as segmenting, listing, tagging, drawing and testing your email sequences.

-Therefore, you will need to plan the sub-items of the main items of work by month-month, week-week, and then day-to-day, starting with the priority works in your roadmap.
-You will have to review the human resources that you will assign to these jobs you have planned, establish a growth team from scratch if necessary, and complete your human resources only in the missing areas if necessary.
+Therefore, you will need to plan the sub-items of the main work items by month, week, and then day-to-day, starting with the priority works in your roadmap.
+You will have to review the human resources assigned to these jobs you have planned, establish a growth team from scratch if necessary, and complete your human resources only in the missing areas if necessary.

-If we summarize all that we have written; First of all, clarify your business plan, work-task volume (component-based), then review the budget and resources you have, and get the human resources to do the relevant work, then provide the tools and materials you need to speed up or automate which parts of these works.
+If we summarize all that we have written, First of all, clarify your business plan work-task volume (component-based), then review the budget and resources you have, get the human resources to do the relevant work, then provide the tools and materials you need to speed up or automate which parts of these works.

 3. Planning